show-karma/karma-gap-sdk/readme.md

 export default gap;
 ```

-> Note that your api service should return the data specified in the interfaces provided by each Attestation to work properly with this sdk.
+> Note that your API service should return data that aligns with the interfaces provided by each Attestation for proper compatibility with this SDK.
+This ensures that the data is structured correctly to work seamlessly with the SDK.